raas-dev/configent/etc/prompts/assistant/create_user_story.md

 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
-- Do not output warnings or notes—just the output requested.